departmentfortransport/street-manager-docs/docs/api-documentation/V1.25.3/index.md

 ---
 layout: default
-title: API specification V2.3
+title: API specification V1.25.3
 ---
 # API specification
 {: .govuk-heading-xl}

-Version 2.3
+Version 1.25.3
 {: .govuk-body-l}

-This document details all the functions for integrating with Street Manager via the latest version of the API.
-See the 'Versions and Changes' section for more details on previous versions.
-The documentation for the stable version of the API is available <a class="govuk-link" href="{{ site.baseurl }}/api-documentation/">here</a>.
+As of Version 1.12, this document details all the legally required API functions for integrating with Street Manager via the API.
+Future releases of V1 for the API will only include non-breaking changes to the API interface for additional functionality added after this point.
+See the 'Versions and Changes' section for details on previous versions.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">